19hours/sg-statutes/Acts/Arms and Explosives Act.md

 3\.—(1) Subject to subsection (3), nothing in this Act shall apply to —

-(a) the manufacture, possession, use, storage, sale, transport, importation or exportation, in accordance with the provisions of any rules made under this Act, of any explosive by order of the Government;
+(a) the manufacture, possession, use, storage, sale, transport, importation or exportation, in accordance with the provisions of any rules made under this Act, of any explosive or explosive precursor by order of the Government;

 (b) the manufacture, dealing in, possession, importation or exportation, in accordance with the provisions of any rules made under this Act, of any article by order of the Government;